Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Learn about the Roman history of Narbonne

-When you’re here, take a break and pull up a chair alongside this ancient road.
-As you sip on an early morning cappuccino or a café au lait, cast your mind back to those days where Roman soldiers once tread this path, and merchants walked along the rocky road selling their wares.
+When you’re here, take a break and pull up a chair alongside this ancient road located in the town square.
+As you sip on an early morning coffee, cast your mind back to those days when Roman soldiers trod on this path and merchants walked along the rocky road selling their wares.

 Via Domitia Narbonne